 Fifteen years after James May first visited Japan as a baffled tourist, he embarks on a quest to understand the unique, extraordinary and complex country.

-The epic six-part series will feature Hammond and Belleci shipwrecked in mysterious circumstances, stranded on a remote yet beautiful desert island.
+The epic six-part series, which was released on Prime Video in January 2021, features Hammond and Belleci shipwrecked in mysterious circumstances, stranded on a remote yet beautiful desert island.

 Rather than sitting around waiting to be rescued, the pair decide to take matters into their own hands as they use all of their engineering and expert scientific prowess not only to survive, but to construct an out-of-this-world, paradise island playground.

-Boost your BT TV package with the Prime Video.
+Boost your BT TV package with Prime Video.